MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 1. Sign in to Power Apps and select your preferred environment
 2. On the left navigation pane, select Azure Synapse Link.
 3. In Synapse Link page, On the command bar, select + New link to data lake.
 4. Select Subscription, Resource group and a Storage account.
-Optionally, you can provide a Synapse workspace.
-5. You do not need to "User spark pool for Delta lake ..." option
+You do not need to provide a Synapse workspace or a spark pool.
 6. Select Next.
+You will see the option to choose tables.
-7. Select Advanced, select Show advanced configuration settings and enable the option **Enable incremental update folder structure**
+7. Select **Advanced**, select **Show advanced configuration settings** and enable the option **Enable incremental update folder structure**
 8. You will be able to choose tables from Dataverse as well as Finance and Operations.
-11. Select Save.
+Finance and Operations tables will appear in the selection.
+9. Options **Append only** and **Partition** available at a table level are ignored.
+Data files are always appended and data is partitioned Yearly.
+10. Choose tables and select **Save**.
 Tables selected will be initialized and you will see incremental data in the storage account

 > [!NOTE]
 >